My heart awakened to life in your valleys,

 Hölderlin’s descriptions of nature often seem airborne, as if written down from the viewpoint of a flying drone.
-His Europe-consciousness was essentially bi-polar, swinging like a pendulum between Germany and the Greece of his imagination, with occasional stopovers in the Alps to witness the play of the titanic forces of 'Nature,' understood in the more ancient sense of features of the world that are uncontrollable.
-Germany meant for him primarily Swabia, roughly the modern state of Baden-Württemberg, and of course the Neckar runs through it.
+His Europe-consciousness was essentially bi-polar, swinging like a pendulum between Germany and the Greece of his imagination, with occasional stopovers in the Alps to witness the play of the titanic forces of 'Nature,' understood in the older sense as features of the earth that are uncontrollable.
+Germany meant for him mainly Swabia, roughly the modern state of Baden-Württemberg, and of course the Neckar runs through it.

-In the years 1797-1901 Hölderlin wrote odes and elegies based on models from antiquity.
-Most were unrhymed, required strict patterns of accented and unaccented syllables per line, and might be arranged in a specific number of strophes.
-"The Neckar" in its German form is an Alcaic stanza in the style of Horace.
+In the years 1797-1801 Hölderlin wrote odes and elegies based on models from Antiquity.
+Most were unrhymed, required strict patterns of accented and unaccented syllables per line, often arranged in a specific number and pattern of strophes.
+This poem in its German form is an Alcaic stanza in the style of Horace.

 Smyrna is a coastal city of Western Ionia, now Izmir in Western Turkey; Pactolus is a river in Ionia.
-Sunium (Sounion) is 43 miles south of Athens, the southernmost point of the Attic peninsula, where the temple of Poseidon yet stands.
+Sunium (Cape Sounion) is 43 miles south of Athens, the southernmost point of the Attic peninsula, where the temple of Poseidon yet stands.